EzjCode/Milk-Tea-Shop-Website/replit.md

 ## Deployment
 The site is configured for static deployment.
 All files in the root directory are served as-is.

+## User Preferences
+- This is a school project - no database needed
+- Keep the same structure (Home, About, Menu, Contact, Cart)
+- Professional business website design preferred

 ## Notes
-- All milk tea items currently have $0.00 prices and "NONE" descriptions - these are placeholders
+- All images are stock photos
+- Contact information uses placeholder data for the school project
-- Images are stock photos and may need to be replaced with actual product photos
+- Social media links are placeholder (#) and can be updated with real links
-- Contact information may need to be updated to reflect actual business details